 If the controller does not go into an alarm condition, look to see if the thresholds are correctly programmed in the system.
+Look to see if the float is in the correct position (refer to the applicable instruction above).
 A sensor or wiring fault will cause a system alarm.
 Do a continuity test in the wiring and junction boxes.
 Make sure there is continuity with no short circuits.